 God Does Not Condone Abuse

-I feel like this needs to be said.
+I have to say this.
 I have heard from people that churches have made them apologize for their abuse “because of their role in it.”
 NO!
 That is not God nor should anyone make you apologize.

 Secondly, it was not God’s will.
 I have heard this and it could not be further from the truth.
 Abuse is not from God.
 It’s demonic.

-As a Christian, when I hear these things, it really hurts my spirit because that’s not right and I am so sorry if you have been told this while healing from sexual abuse trauma.
+I am sorry if you have been told this while healing from sexual abuse trauma.

 Prayer